Rapfff/jajapy/docs/source/help.rst

 MGOHMM.output       output[s1] List of List of parameters [mu, sigma] (list)           s1
 ============= ================ ============================================= ============ =================

-Creating such ndarray is complicated and not very funny, that's why we recommend to use the `HMM_state` function, `MC_state` etc...
+Creating such ndarray is complicated and not very funny, that's why we recommend to use the functions `HMM_state`, `MC_state`, `MDP_state` etc... depending on the kind of model you are creating (see the examples :ref:`create-hmm-example`).
-(see the examples).

 4. Workflow
 -----------